-Currently, SpinWorks cannot automatically discriminate 3D vs. 2D data, so it is necessary to set the data format to 3D before selecting the data.
+Currently, SpinWorks may not automatically discriminate 3D vs. 2D data, so it may be necessary to set the data format to 3D before selecting the data.
 Use the Data Format selection in the Options menu.
 The data set can then be selected (ser or fid file).
 The raw data (fids) from the first block will be displayed.